 When comparing last year’s depth chart heading into the 2019 season with what Clemson has this year, it’s easy to see there is not much of a drop off, or any at all, in terms of talent and potential production in 2020.

 This fall, the Tigers return 11 combined starters on offense and defense, plus its starting kicker and punter from a year ago, along with plenty of talented and experienced depth.
 Again, they are in perfect position to win the ACC and contend for another berth in the College Football Playoff.

 Last year, Clemson’s offensive line was one of the best it has had in the Dabo Swinney era, in terms of overall depth and experience.
 That is not the case this year.

 The Tigers have to replace four starters up front on the offensive line, but offensive line coach Robbie Caldwell feels good about who will replace Sean Pollard at center, Gage Cervenka at right guard, John Simpson at left guard and Tremayne Anchrum at right tackle.
 Of course, Jackson Carman will return as the starting left tackle after starting every game there in 2019.

 Based off playing time in 2019, it would appear redshirt junior Matt Bockhorst is likely to get the start at left guard, redshirt senior Cade Stewart at center, sophomore Will Putnam will likely get the nod at right guard and redshirt sophomore Jordan McFadden at right tackle.
-With the exception of Rayburn, they all got decent playing time as backups in 2019.
+They all got decent playing time as backups in 2019.